Melissa holds a bachelor's degree in biology and is a plant and animal enthusiast with multiple pets.

 GI stasis can lead to excessive gas production which can cause the stomach and intestines to fill with gas.
 This gas, produced in small amounts during the healthy fermentation process, is normally removed by the movements of the gut, but in an animal with reduced or stalled GI movements, it can cause painful distention of the animal's stomach .
 Sudden death can occur simply because the condition is painful and the guinea pig can go into shock, or other reasons.

 Guinea pigs are extremely sensitive to antibiotic treatment, of which improper use (wrong dosage, wrong type) can lead to fatal enterotoxemia.
 Some antibiotics should not be used with guinea pigs, and this is why it is very important to take sick guinea pigs to a vet that is familiar with them (preferably a board-certified 'exotic animal' vet) whenever possible.
 When suffering from antibiotic-related disease, the medication should be stopped immediately and the guinea pig should be given fluid therapy, syringe fed a high fiber food, and other supportive care.

 Heart Attack and Stroke

 Many guinea pig owners have reported sudden mysterious deaths of their guinea pigs that did not appear to be due to any of the conditions listed here (often without the aid of a necropsy).
-These anecdotal incidents are often said to potentially be caused by heart conditions such as heart attacks, heart defects, or the heart inexplicably 'stopping'.
-Some owners also suspect their guinea pigs died of a stoke, which is the interruption of blood flow to the brain which deprives it of oxygen, caused by many factors.
-While guinea pigs can live up to 8 years or even more, genetics may be a factor that can cause some individuals to pass away earlier than expected.
+These anecdotal incidents are often said to potentially be caused by heart conditions such as heart attacks, heart defects, or the heart inexplicably 'stopping.'
+Some owners also suspect their guinea pigs died of a stroke, which is the interruption of blood flow to the brain which deprives it of oxygen, caused by many factors.
+While guinea pigs can live up to eight years or even more, genetics may be a factor that can cause some individuals to pass away earlier than expected.

 - Axelson, Rick.
 Guinea Pigs- Problems.